 Here are 10 ways to reduce family fighting over the holidays:

 Do Not Seek Perfection

 The classic perfect image of the holidays: Fresh-fallen snow glistening outside and a roaring blaze crackling inside a giant, stone fireplace.
 Happy faces, hot chocolate and the gift that we always wanted.
 Reality?
 In most areas the snow comes from a can.
 Your three-year-old spilled the hot chocolate all over him and you.
-The wrapped box you have stared at for two weeks turned out to be a red tie with reindeers on it.
+The wrapped box you have stared at for two weeks turned out to be a red tie with reindeer on it.